agile-learning-institute/mentorHub-encounter-api/README.md

 This will build the new container, and {re}start the mongodb and API container.

 ## Run StepCI end-2-end testing
-NOTE: Assumes the API is running at localhost:PORT
+NOTE: Assumes the API is running at localhost:8090

 ```bash
 pipenv run stepci
 ```

 ## Run StepCI load testing
-NOTE: Assumes the API is running at localhost:PORT
+NOTE: Assumes the API is running at localhost:8090

 ```bash
 pipenv run load